-If a qualifying event is an employee's divorce or legal separation, or a Dependent child's losing eligibility for coverage under the plan, COBRA will not be offered (or available) unless written notice of these events is provided according to the procedures described in the section entitled "Procedures for Giving Notice of Qualifying Events."
+If a qualifying event is an employee's divorce or legal separation, or a Dependent Child's losing eligibility for coverage under the plan, COBRA will not be offered (or available) unless written notice of these events is

-The notice must be given within 60 days after the later of the event (the divorce or legal separation, or the event causing the Dependent child's ineligibility) or the date the plan says coverage will end because of
+The notice must be given within 60 days after the later of the event (the divorce or legal separation, or the event causing the Dependent Child's ineligibility) or the date the plan says coverage will end because of the event.
+If notice is not provided to Human Resources within the 60-day period, and according to the procedures in the section entitled "Notice Procedures," COBRA coverage will not be available as a result of that event.
+Also, any claims paid by the plan after the date coverage should have ended must be refunded to the plan.